-Attribute Exploratory Developing Established Model 1.1.1 Mission& Vision The School's mission and vision statements do not mention STEM.
+Attribute Exploratory Developing Established Model 1.1.1 Mission & Vision The School's mission and vision statements do not mention STEM.
 A few teachers or administrators have discussed increasing the school's STEM focus, but the school has not articulated anything formally.
 Support for STEM is concentrated among a small number of staff.
-A core group of teachers and administrators at the school have begun formally redesigning its mission and vision to include STEM.
-Universal staff buy-in has not occurred.
-The school's mission and vision are centered in STEM, all staff have bought in and work to achieve the STEM mission and vision, and the STEM mission and vision is beginning to be evident to outside stakeholders.
-The school's mission and vision have been centered in STEM for more than two years, and staff, students, families, and outside stakeholders understand and believe in the value of STEM.
+The school has recently established a STEM mission and vision, or a core group of teachers and administrators at the school have begun formally redesigning its mission and vision to include STEM.
+STEM engagement is growing among staff, but universal staff buy-in has not occurred.
+The school's mission and vision are centered in STEM, all staff have bought in and work to achieve the STEM mission and vision, and the STEM mission and vision is beginning to be evident to the community.
+The school's mission and vision have been centered in STEM for more than two years, and staff, students, and the community understand and believe in the value of STEM.
 1 point 2 points 3 points 4 points 1.1.2 Impact on Classrooms Administrators and some teachers have begun to think about how to align classroom instruction to a STEM mission and vision.
 Classroom instruction is aligned to the STEM mission and vision in some classrooms.
 Classroom instruction is aligned to the STEM mission and vision in the majority of classrooms.
 Classroom instruction has been aligned to the STEM mission and vision in all classrooms for at least two years.
 1 point 2 points 3 points 4 points

-Your school is strongly encouraged to develop a formal long-term STEM strategic plan that helps drive the school toward the STEM mission and vision.
+\Your school is strongly encouraged to develop a formal long-term STEM strategic plan that helps drive the school toward the STEM mission and vision.